Large deviations of lp-blocks of regularly varying time series and applications to cluster inference: Introduction

-For inference purposes we divide a sample $\bfX_1,\dots, \bfX_n$ into disjoint blocks $({\bf B}_t)_{1 \le t \le \lfloor n/b_n \rfloor }$, ${\bf B}_t := \bfX_{(t-1)\,b_n+[1,b_n]}$, for a sequence of block lengths $(b_n)$ such that $b_n\to\infty$ and $b_n/n\to 0$ as $n\to\infty$. {To apply our findings we study cluster inference}.
-Typically, inference on clusters ({of exceedances}) starts with selecting blocks whose supremum norm exceeds a high threshold $x_{b_n}$; cf. Kulik and Soulier \cite{kulik:soulier:2020}.
-Instead, we aim at considering blocks whose $\ell^p$--norms exceed a high threshold.
-As a matter of fact, for cluster inference the thresholds $(x_{b_n})$ should adapt to the block lengths $(b_n)$ and take into account the value of $p$.
-In the existing literature for $p=\infty$ no detailed advice is given of how the couple $(b_n)$ and $(x_{b_n})$ must be chosen; see for example Drees, Rootz\'en \cite{drees:rootzen:2010}, Drees, Neblung \cite{drees:neblung:2021}, Cissokho, Kulik \cite{cissokho:kulik:2021}, Drees {\it et al.} \cite{drees:janssen:neblung:2021}, who assume bias conditions on the sequence $(x_n)$ such as $n \P(|\bfX_0| > x_n) \to 0$ as $n\to \infty$.
-It is common practice to replace $x_{b_n}$ by an upper order statistic of $(|\bfX_t|)_{1\le t\le n}$, turning the choice of $b_n$ into a delicate problem which has not been studied carefully.
-This problem occurs for example in the context of the blocks estimator of the {\em extremal index} proposed by Hsing \cite{hsing:1993}.
+One advantage of using empirical $\ell^p$--norm thresholds is that they adapt to the block lengths $(b_n)$ and take into account the value of $p$.
+In the existing literature for $p=\infty$ no detailed advice is given {as to} how $(b_n)$ and $(x_{b_n})$ must be chosen; see for example Drees, Rootz\'en \cite{drees:rootzen:2010}, Drees, Neblung \cite{drees:neblung:2021}, Cissokho, Kulik \cite{cissokho:kulik:2021}, Drees {\it et al.} \cite{drees:janssen:neblung:2021}, who assume growth conditions on the sequence $(x_n)$ such as $n \P(|\bfX_0| > x_n) \to 0$ as $n\to \infty$.
+It is common practice to replace $x_{b_n}$ by an upper order statistic of $(|\bfX_t|)_{1\le t\le n}$; see for example the blocks estimator of the {\em extremal index} proposed by Hsing \cite{hsing:1993}.
+In our setting, the order statistics of the $\ell^p$--norms adapt naturally to different values of $p$.
+Asymptotic normality of our estimators could be derived by combining arguments from Theorem 4.3 in Cissokho and Kulik \cite{cissokho:kulik:2021} and the large deviation arguments developed below; this topic is the subject of ongoing work and will not be presented here.}